gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This change should be backwards compatible for all users, and should improve compilation time when compiling Java and Scala together.

-### Incubating native language plugins no longer apply the base plugin

-The native language plugins now apply the [`LifecycleBasePlugin`](dsl/org.gradle.language.base.plugins.LifecycleBasePlugin) instead of the `BasePlugin`.
-This means that the default values defined by the `BasePlugin` are not available.

-TBD - make this more explicit re. what is actually not longer available.

 ### Changes to incubating Java language plugins

 To better support the production of multiple binary outputs for a single set of sources, a new set of Java